rotki/rotki/docs/websockets.rst

 Introduction
 *************

-When the rotki backend runs it exposes a websockets API that can be easily subscribed to.
+When the rotki backend runs it exposes a websockets API that can easily subscribe to.
 Through that API rotki backend pushes data to the subscribed clients (mainly the rotki frontend) in a continuous manner and as soon as they are available.

 Subscribe